iusztinpaul/energy-forecasting/README.md

 You will use [Hopsworks](https://www.hopsworks.ai/) as your serverless feature store.
 Thus, you have to create an account and a project on Hopsworks.
 We will show you how to configure the code to use your Hopsworks project later.

 [We explained on Medium in **Lesson 1** how to create a Hopsworks API Key.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f) But long story short, you can go to your Hopsworks account settings and get the API Key from there.
-Afterward, you must create a new project and add these credentials to the `.env` file.
+Afterward, you must create a new project and add these credentials to the `.env` file under the `FS_` prefix.

-Note that Hopsworks enforces unique project names for all projects.
-Thus, you won't be able to call your project the same as us, more concretely, `energy_consumption`.
+**!!!** Be careful to name your project differently than **energy_consumption,** as Hopsworks requires unique names across its serverless deployment.

 [Click here to start with Hopsworks](https://www.hopsworks.ai/).